ursmal1948/algorithms/README.md

 ## About

 <font size="+1">
 This repository contains a collection of algorithms written in Python.
-You can find algorithms for handling numbers, including ciphers for encryption and decryption, as well for sorting data.
+You can find algorithms for handling numbers, including ciphers, strings and for sorting data.
 It is wise to learn and implement them in your projects 💯<br>
 </font>
 </h2>